enso-org/enso/app/gui/docs/CONTRIBUTING.md

     implementation of the language itself: CLI tools like compiler or interpreter, as well as the services used as a backend for the Enso IDE (Language Server and Project Manager). \*\*
-- `lib`: All libraries not being a main component of our application.
-They are grouped by the language.
+- `lib`: All libraries not being the main components of our application.
+They are grouped by language.
 The most prominent are:
-  - `rust/prelude`: A library containing most popular utilities and imports.
+  - `rust/prelude`: A library containing the most popular utilities and imports.
     Should be imported in each rust module - see Contributing guidelines.
   - `rust/ensogl`: EnsoGL Framework for creating efficient GUI applications in WASM.
-  - `rust/frp`: The library allowing following the Functional Reactive Programming paradigm in rust.
+  - `rust/frp`: The library allows following the Functional Reactive Programming paradigm in rust.
 - `build`: All building scripts and utilities, mostly the logic of the `./run` script.